 The results further showed that 57% of the Gen-Z participants easily related to feminist ideologies, which enabled them to challenge patriarchal structures.
 This statistic aligns with the interview data, where participants from both urban and rural areas discussed their belief in promoting gender equality and questioning gender-based roles.

-Table 3: Relation to Feminist Ideologies
+Table 3.
+Relation to Feminist Ideologies